ShinobuAmasaki/libpq-fortran/README.md

 *Note that below does not represent the current state of this package.*

-- Libpq-fortran aims to wrap libpq as documented in the PostgreSQL documentation, including all non-deprecated functionallity with its *explicit* `interface`s.
+- Libpq-fortran aims to wrap libpq as documented in the PostgreSQL documentation, including all non-deprecated functionallity with its *explicit interfaces*.

 ### Non-Goals